+All the 12 motifs are conserved in at least one HRGP homolog.
+And 3 motifs are conserved in 4 HRGP homologs.

 FILTER B RESULTS:

+Out of the 99 pollen-expressed TFs from PlantTFDB, there were 6 TFs are pollen-specific (i.e. Tau >= 0.85).
+They are: AT2G32460,AT5G58850,AT3G61910,AT2G17180,AT5G04390,AT5G61620.

 Table 3 presents the list of putative promoter motifs for pollen-specific HRGPs for Filter B.

 Table 3.
 List of putative promoter motifs for pollen-specific HRGPs.
 “GATA9 is the closest homolog of GATA12”, [5] GATA12 "levels were high in mature pollen grains but diminished in the germinated pollen grains and their pollen tubes" [6] “Characterization of a novel gene encoding a putative single zinc-finger protein, ZIM, expressed during the reproductive phase in Arabidopsis thaliana.”[6]
 (Allan, Yichao: The previous quotes need clarification/context)